rehierl/node-tree-outliner/3-basic-design/3-7-1-extensions.md

 of the section it declares.
 That is, none of those sections that are declared inside of a type-1 sectioning node are allowed to reach past such a sectioning node.
 Consequently, those inner sections always have to be closed first, regardless of any modifier.
-And, because of that, such a modifier can only have an effect on those open sections that are presequent to the type-1 sectioning node's enter event.
+And, because of that, such a modifier can only be allowed to have an effect on those open sections that are presequent to the type-1 sectioning node's enter event.

-However, and in contrary to the above case, the corresponding sectioning node, and all of its inner content nodes are already associated.
-That is, such a modifier can no longer change the association of the sectioning node (i.e. associate with a different parent section), or the association of its inner content nodes.
+However, and in contrary to option 1, the corresponding sectioning node, and all of its inner content nodes are already associated.
+That is, such a modifier can no longer change the association of the sectioning node (i.e. associate with a different parent section) or its content nodes.
 Consequently, such a modifier can only affect subsequent nodes and sections.

 This option could therefore only be used to mark the end of a branch of the section hierarchy (i.e. end-marker nodes).
 However, such nodes would then be associated with the current section.
-As such, and if more than one sections would have to be closed, it could be difficult to detect why ancestor sections were closed.
+As such, and if more than one sections would have to be closed, it could be difficult to detect why sections were closed.
 That is, because that node would then be "located" inside of an inner section and thus might not necessarily be accessible to its ancestor sections (i.e. a reason as to why not to associate end-marker nodes with the sections they close).

 Note that this option has the same problematic as parent containers (i.e. presequent nodes must be edited in order to change the relationship of